Tarabai: Family and early life

 Tarabai came from Mohite clan.
-She was the daughter of Commander-in-Chief Hambirrao Mohite of Shivaji Maharaj, the founder-king of the Maratha empire.
-Hambirrao's sister Soyarabai was the queen of Shivaji Maharaj and the mother of his younger son Rajaram I. Tarabai married Rajaram Maharaj at the age of 8 in 1682, becoming his second wife.
+She was the daughter of Hambirrao Mohite, Commander-in-Chief of Shivaji, the founder of the Maratha kingdom.
+Hambirrao's sister Soyarabai was the queen of Shivaji and the mother of his younger son Rajaram I. Tarabai married Rajaram at the age of 8 in 1682, becoming his second wife.

-After the death of his step-brother and predecessor Sambhaji Maharaj, Rajaram ruled the Maratha Empire from 1689 to 1700, when his first wife Jankibai was the empress consort.
+After the death of his half-brother and predecessor Chhatrapati Sambhaji Maharaj, Rajaram ruled the Maratha Kingdom from 1689 to 1700, when his first wife Jankibai was the queen consort.
 On Rajaram's death in March 1700, Tarabai proclaimed her infant son, Shivaji II (later known as Shivaji I of Kolhapur) as Rajaram's successor and herself as the regent.

 Tarabai In Command

 As the regent, Tarabai took charge of the war against the Mughal emperor Aurangzeb's forces.
 Tarabai was skilled in cavalry movement and made strategic movements herself during wars.
 She personally led the war and continued the fight against the Mughals.
-A truce was offered to the Mughals in such a way that the Mughal emperor promptly rejected it and Tarabai continued the Maratha resistance.
+A truce was offered to the Mughals in such a way that the Mughal emperor promptly rejected it, and Tarabai continued the Maratha resistance.

+After the Battle of Satara, Aurangzeb contested for every inch of Deccan region at great cost of life and money.
+Aurangzeb drove west, deep into Maratha territory notably conquering Satara (the Maratha capital) the Marathas expanded eastwards into Mughal lands of the Hyderabad province.
+Aurangzeb waged continuous war in the Deccan for more than two decades with no resolution and thus lost about a fifth of his army.

+Signs of strain were showing in the Mughal camp in late 1701.
+Asad Khan, Julfikar Khan's father, counselled Aurangzeb to end the war and turn around.
+The expedition had already taken a giant toll, much larger than originally planned, on the empire and it looked possible that 175 years of Mughal rule might crumble due to being involved in a war that was not winnable.

 By 1705, Marathas had crossed the Narmada River and made small incursions in Malwa, retreating immediately.
+With his 8000 men, Dabhade attacked and defeated Mahomed Khan's forces numbering almost fourteen thousand.
+This left the entire Gujarat coast wide open for Marathas.
+They immediately tightened their grip on Mughal supply chains.
+By 1705 end, Marathas had penetrated Mughal possession of Central India and Gujarat.
+Nemaji Shinde defeated the Mughals on the Malwa plateau.

-In 1706, Tarabai was captured by Mughal forces for a brief period of 4 days but she escaped after the Mughal camp - in which she was being held - was ambushed by the Marathas.
-The Maratha country was relieved at the news of the death of Aurangzeb who died at Ahmadnagar and buried at Khuldabad near Aurangabad, Maharashtra in 1707.
+In 1706, Tarabai was captured by Mughal forces for a brief period of 4 days, but she escaped after the Mughal camp - in which she was being held - was ambushed by the Marathas.
+The Maratha country was relieved at the news of the death of Aurangzeb, who died at Ahmadnagar and buried at Khuldabad near Aurangabad, Maharashtra in 1707.